Alticus monochrus

-Alticus monochrus is a species of combtooth blenny (family Blenniidae) in the genus Alticus.
+The Mascarene Combtooth Blenny (Alticus monochrus), is a species of combtooth blenny (family Blenniidae) in the genus Alticus.
 It is a tropical blenny found in the western Indian Ocean including the Comoros Mozambique, Madagascar, the Seychelles and the Mascarene Islands.
 It can reach a maximum total length of 10 centimetres (3.94 inches).
 The blennies feed primarily off of benthic algae.
 They are oviparous.